What does a dog allergy feel like

 Urticaria, or hives, is a frequent manifestation, presenting as raised, itchy welts.
 These can be quite uncomfortable and may vary in size.
 Another notable reaction is eczema, which can cause dry, flaky patches on the skin.
 It’s essential to identify triggers to manage these conditions effectively.
 Keeping a journal of exposure can be beneficial in pinpointing the specific circumstances leading to these skin issues.

-See also Do dogs like their cages covered
+See also Do all dogs like to swim

 Management Strategies